 All these factors push in different directions.
 The desire to leave a legacy pushes towards minimising the amount we annuitise, and deferring it as long as possible.
 Our risk aversion pushes towards maximising it, and doing it sooner rather than later.
 Our desire for higher discretionary spending could push either way, depending on prevailing annuity rates.
 And the best type of annuity depends on numerous factors, such as whether we have a partner and expected inflation.

 The EvolveMyRetirement® retirement planning tool allows you to completely disable the possibility of creating new annuities.
-But doing this may close the door to finding the strategy that best suits your real needs.
+But doing this may close the door to finding the strategy that aligns with your goals and assumptions.
 Assuming you haven’t disabled annuitisation, there are five relevant settings you can modify.
-But finding the optimal combination of settings is really a superhuman task.
-So our built-in optimisation has a much greater chance of doing so.
-Sometimes more than one optimisation can lead to further improvements.
+But finding a combination of settings that performs well within the model is really a superhuman task.
+So our built-in strategy generation has a much greater chance of doing so.
+Sometimes running the strategy generator more than once can lead to further improvements.
 The program is regularly updated with current market annuity rates, with any gaps filled via standard interpolation methods.

 Understanding the annuity strategy

-There are three broad types of annuitisation strategy, any of which might result from running an optimisation:
+There are three broad types of annuitisation strategy, any of which might result from running the strategy generator:

-Once you have an annuity strategy that gives good projected results and it’s one of the strategies 2 or 3 above, then there’s no immediate action required.
-But if it’s strategy 1, then action may be indicated if specific conditions are met.
-The Explanation report on the Results page will give you guidance on how to make that decision.
-Under the “Actions You Can Take Now” section it will say something like the following:
+Once you have an annuity strategy that gives good projected results and and it falls into strategies 2 or 3 above, then there’s no immediate action required.
+But if it falls into strategy 1, then the model may indicate that certain conditions could warrant action.
+The Explanation report on the Results page would indicate what the model would do in year 1, under the heading “How Your Strategy Relates To The Current Position”.

 Checking the strategy

 EvolveMyRetirement® has features available to Premium users that enables you to check your strategy.
 The first check is to run sensitivity analyses on each of the relevant strategy settings.
-This should indicate how close to optimal the current strategy is.
+This should indicate how small variations to the current strategy affect modelled outcomes.

-Once you’re satisfied with your strategy, then if it indicates immediate action you should check available annuity rates, based on your specific circumstances.
+Once you’re satisfied with your strategy, then if the model indicates immediate action, you can check available annuity rates, based on your specific circumstances.
 We recommend using the MoneyHelper comparison tool for this.
 In the example above you’d look for the level annuity income on £90,000, which you’d be expecting to generate an annual income of around £10,000.

 You can then simulate implementing it by making a copy of your plan.
-In the copy, you should reduce your pension holdings by £90,000, first using up any already in drawdown.
-You should then create an annuity (guaranteed income) based on the amount obtained from MoneyHelper.
+In the copy, you would reduce your pension holdings by £90,000, first using up any already in drawdown.
+You would then create an annuity (guaranteed income) based on the amount obtained from MoneyHelper.
 In the example it would be a level annuity.
-Since you’ve now implemented the strategy for annuitisation in year 1, you should update the earliest annuitisation year to 2 or more.
+Since you’ve now implemented the strategy for annuitisation in year 1, you would update the earliest annuitisation year to 2 or more.
 You can then check the Results page to see how things look.

-If you don’t have enough pension funds to buy the annuities, you need to make up the difference with other investments, leaving ISAs till last.
+If you don’t have enough pension funds to buy the annuities, the difference would need to be made up with other investments, leaving ISAs till last.
 These funds would then buy a separate purchased life annuity.
 You’d need to calculate or estimate the annual tax-free allowance.
 The tax calculation depends on the type of annuity, and you may need professional advice.
 However you can estimate it based on the HMRC website.

 Buying an annuity